Lukas Tulovic: Career

 Tulovic is managed by O1NE Sport GmbH.

 In 2025, Tulovic competed in the IDM Superbike with Triple M Racing Ducati Frankfurt and managed to become the overall champion with 8 wins.

 Moto2 World Championship

 Liqui Moly Husqvarna Intact GP (2023)

 From 2023, Tulovic raced for Liqui Moly Husqvarna Intact GP.

+IDM Superbike // EuroMoto Series

+IDM Superbike

+In 2025, Tulovic raced for Triple M Racing Ducati Frankfurt and won the championship with 257.5 points.

+EuroMoto

+In 2026, he once again won the championship for Triple M Racing Ducati Frankfurt after Race 1 at the Hockenheimring, after he had finished fifth against Marcel Schrötter, who finished second.